IBM-Blockchain-Archive/vehicle-manufacture/contributor_notes.md

 `[ REST_EVENT | $class | EQUAL | org.acme.vehicle_network.UpdateOrderStatusEvent | AND => [ REST_EVENT | orderStatus | EQUAL | DELIVERED ] ]`

 True when the rest server produces an event that has property $class with the value 'org.acme.vehicle_network.UpdateOrderStatusEvent' and that event also has the property orderStatus with the value 'DEVLIVERED'.

+## Defining functions<a name="functionsDefinition"></a>
+Function definitions are of the format:

+`[ <FUNCTION_NAME> | [ <ARGS> ] ]`

+- <FUNCTION_NAME> - the name of the function to be called.
+Must be the name of a function defined in the scope
+- \<ARGS> - the arguments to be passed into the function.
+Must be of format `ARGS =>` followed by the args set (the list of arguments seperated by pipes).
+Variables cannot be used as they will be sent as strings of the variable names.
+Arguments should be formatted as they would be in JavaScript e.g. with quotes.